ecdg/sentimental/README.md

 3. **Cash**

    Cash is an implementation of Greedy algorithm.
-The user inputs how much change is owed then the program prints the minimum number of coins with which that change can be made.
+The user inputs how much change is owed, then the program prints the minimum number of coins with which that change can be made.

    [Documentation](https://docs.cs50.net/2019/x/psets/6/sentimental/cash/cash.html) for [cash.py](https://github.com/emilyd17/sentimental/blob/master/sentimental/cash.py)